Business Divorce Attorneys In San Luis Obispo, CA

 An ex-spouse may file a request for contempt or enforcement if speaking to the offending party does not resolve the matter.

-What Is the Ex-spouse Responsibility in the Divorce Decree?
+What Is The Ex-Spouse’s Responsibility In The Divorce Decree?

 Reminding an ex-spouse of their responsibilities is one decree to enforce a divorce order’s terms.
 They may also be reminded that the divorce decree is a court order and that failure to comply may result in both parties returning to court.
-This reminder may be adequate in certain circumstances (nobody wants to go back to court after a lengthy divorce procedure), but not in others.
+This reminder may be adequate in certain circumstances but not in others.
+For example, nobody wants to go back to court after a lengthy divorce procedure.

 What Is Divorce Contempt?